adv12/TopoPad/README.md

 # TopoPad
-A simple, cross-platform, desktop WKT viewer built on .NET Core, NetTopologySuite and AvaloniaUI
+A simple, cross-platform, desktop WKT viewer built on .NET Core, NetTopologySuite, and AvaloniaUI

 Very much a work in progress, but so far you can add WKT geometries, zoom, and pan.